Assessment of Parkinson's Disease Medication State through Automatic Speech Analysis: Methodology

 \subsection{Medication state modeling}

 The task of assessing PD patients' medication state (ON-OFF) from their speech can be stated as a binary classification problem.
-In this work, we use deep neural networks (DNN) for assigning every input frame in the patient's utterance with a probability of that speech sample corresponding to either states ON or OFF.
+In a preliminary phase, we experimented a simple model like GMMs, which provided poor results.
+Thus, we use deep neural networks (DNN) for assigning every input frame in the patient's utterance with a probability of that speech sample corresponding to either states ON or OFF.
 A final decision for the whole utterance is obtained as the mean value of the individual probabilities.
 One fundamental aspect in the definition of the approach followed to model the medication state regards the dependency of this task on the speakers' personal characteristics.
 This comes down to determining whether there exists a set of acoustic-prosodic cues shared by speakers with different gender, ages, and health conditions (including PD development stage) that can be leveraged to develop robust models for this task.
 Thus, we conducted a preliminary series of experiments in a speaker-independent setup.

-Several machine learning techniques (DNN and support vector machines) and feature types (MFCC, eGeMAPS, i-vectors and X-vectors) were used to train speaker-independent models that achieved limited performance results up to 65\% utterance-level accuracy.
+Several machine learning techniques (DNN and SVM) and feature types (MFCC, eGeMAPS, i-vectors and X-vectors) were used to train speaker-independent models that achieved limited performance results up to 65\% utterance-level accuracy.
 These results, along with the nature of the task itself, justify the adoption of the speaker-dependent approach that is presented in detail below.